-- In December 2014, remittances reached USD2.2bn, an increase of 18.8% with respect to the same month in 2013 and a run of 17 consecutive months of positive growth. - Mexico received in 2014 an amount of USD23.6bn in remittances, 7.8% greater than the level reached in 2013. - Despite the recovery in employment in the US over last year, there is no significant increase in Mexican immigration to that country, which is the main source of remittances to Mexico. - The increase in remittances to Mexico during 2014 is mainly explained by an increase in employment of Mexican immigrants already living in the US, and the substitution of part time jobs with full-time jobs
+- In December 2014, remittances reached 2,196.4 million dollars (md), 18.8% more than the same month in 2013 and a run of 17 consecutive months of positive growth. - Thus, Mexico received in 2014 an amount of 23,606.8 md in remittances, 7.8% greater than the level reached in 2013. - Despite the recovery in employment in the US over last year, there is no significant increase in Mexican immigration to that country, which is the main source of remittances to Mexico. - The increase in remittances to Mexico during 2014 is mainly explained by the increase in employment of Mexican immigrants already living in the US, and the substitution of part time jobs with full-time jobs

-The Central Bank of Mexico (Banco de México) announced that in December 2014 Mexico received an inflow of USD2.2bn in remittances, an increase of 18.8% YoY in December 2014.
-Remittances to Mexico recorded a run of 17 consecutive months of positive growth since August 2013.
-This growth is explained by an increase in the number of recorded transactions as well as the rise of the average amount of remittance.
-The number of operation for sending remittances was 7.3 million (+11.6% YoY), while the average remittance was \$300.6 (+6.4%).
+The Central Bank of Mexico (Banco de México) announced that during last December 2014 Mexico received an inflow of 2,196.4 md in remittances, 18.8% higher than the amount of the same month of 2013.
+Thus, remittances to Mexico recorded a run of 17 consecutive months of positive growth since August 2013.
+This growth is explained by both, the increase in the number of recorded transactions as well as the rise of the average amount of remittance.
+The number of operation for sending remittances was 7.3 million (+11.6% y/y), while the average remittance was \$300.6 (+6.4%).

-The remittances of Mexico during 2014 reached an amount of USD23.6bn, equivalent to a growth of 7.8% YoY in December 2014.
-This is the greatest growth recorded since 2006, before the beginning of the Great Recession in the United States.
-In real terms, and favoured by the depreciation of the exchange rate (peso per dollar), remittances to households in Mexico risen by 8.0%.
+The remittances of Mexico during 2014 reached an amount of 23,606.8 md, equivalent to an annual growth rate of 7.8%.
+This is the highest growth recorded since 2006, before the beginning of the Great Recession in the United States.
+In real terms, and favored by the depreciation of the exchange rate (peso per dollar), remittances to households in Mexico risen by 8.0%.